What influences the price, about cheaper wedding photographers, and what you want to consider if you want your wedding photographs to look the part.

 So here’s the big question: What are the prices for the best wedding photographers in Edinburgh, Scotland?

 For me it is vitally important to find out as much information online as I can and in my own time.
-I will research wedding photographers as well as other wedding suppliers and what they offer and provide.
-That’s why I will shed some light on wedding photographer prices in Edinburgh, to help you, the bride and groom, to be able to make an informed decision.
+When I want to buy something, I will do a lot of research.
+I want to know what the offer is and what is included.
+That’s why I will shed some light on wedding photographer prices in Edinburgh, to help you to be able to make an informed decision.

 This article will explain why professional photographers charge what they charge for their service.
 I will talk about the different elements of wedding photography packages and how they affect the price of the package.
 At the end of this article you will be much clearer about different pricing options and what to look out for.

-Most photographers offer different wedding photography packages and the prices vary a lot.
+Many photographers offer different wedding photography packages and the prices vary widely.
 I receive many enquiries every week asking me for the price of my photography packages and what they include.
 This seems to be a standard question, as most photographers bundle their service into packages.

 A lot of wedding photographers offer different price options, for example a cheaper package for smaller weddings during the week, a standard package for their standard photography coverage at weekends, and a deluxe, all-inclusive package.
 Some wedding photographers offer a package with USB only, or a package with USB and wedding album.
 A package with one photographer.
 A package with two photographers.

-We - the photographers in Edinburgh - all try to get it right, to provide the best options for you - the bride and groom - and we all have our own reasons why we package things a certain way, which makes it a bit harder to compare different photographers in Edinburgh.
+We - the photographers in Edinburgh - all try to get it right, to provide the best options for you - the couple - and we all have our own reasons why we package things a certain way, which makes it a bit harder to compare different photographers.

 Some wedding photography price packages include the photography time on the day only, the photographer will then charge extra for the provision of the digital images on a USB stick.
 Some photographers charge extra for a wedding album, some include an album in their wedding photography packages.